evmcnb/quartz/content/full/Ulcerative Colitis.md

 date: 2023-09-18
 ---

-The inflammatory bowel diseases (IBD), ulcerative colitis and [[Crohn's Disease]] are chronic autoimmune relapsing and remitting inflammation of the intestine.
+The inflammatory bowel diseases (IBD), ulcerative colitis and [[Full/Crohn's Disease]] are chronic autoimmune relapsing and remitting inflammation of the intestine.

 Can only effect colon - "never" past ileocaecal value
 ![|650](z_attachments/650-1.png)